 Know if a supplier offers a bronze, silver, or gold tier of service to choose the best suppliers for your business:

 Evaluate every supplier based on customer service, professionalism, shipping times, and contract terms to find what’s right for you.
-As long as you aim for Silver- or Gold-tier domestic dropship suppliers, you’ll build a successful business.
+You'll build a successful business if you aim for Silver- or Gold-tier domestic dropship suppliers.

 Some product niches are more competitive than others.
-If you’re selling the same products as other dropshippers, Kraly recommends you go with optimized Google Shopping Ads.
+If you’re selling the same products as other dropshippers, Kraly recommends you use optimized Google Shopping Ads.

 This is a high-quality traffic source, but paid ads can quickly drain your budget.
-When you do PPC (pay-per-click) marketing, nothing guarantees conversions, so use this strategy carefully.
+Nothing guarantees conversions when you do PPC (pay-per-click) marketing, so use this strategy carefully.

 Picture this: you’ve been dropshipping for a few years and have made a name for yourself by selling other people’s products.
-Over time, you start ranking in organic search for product-related searches in your niche.
+Over time, your dropshipping store starts ranking in organic search for product-related searches in your niche.

 Use what you’ve learned as a dropshipper to create your own eCommerce brand!
 You’ll have the benefit of better SEO and organic earned traffic from dropshipping, but now with your own product line.
 This is a genius hack that will help you circumnavigate the traffic from the products you’re selling and take your business to the next level.